Fear #

 Hot Air Balloon

-You get inflated with enthusiasm, hyped up on new ideas, and chase the next adventure, but you aren’t centered or anchored to any fundamentals.
-When the winds of change start swirling you come crashing down.
-Rather than building through a transformation gradually, you focus on the next burst, which ultimately leads to a burst that brings you down.
+The hot air balloon gets inflated with enthusiasm, hyped up on new ideas, and chases the next adventure, but isn’t centered or anchored to any fundamentals.
+When the winds of change start swirling, it comes crashing down.
+Rather than building through a transformation gradually, the hot air balloon focuses on the next burst, which ultimately leads to a bust that brings it down.

 Core Value